jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.5.3 (2026/05/28) =
+* Fix: Filenames with underscores (e.g. `Some_File_2026.pdf`) were getting partially italicized by the chatbot's markdown renderer.
+* Fix: ReferenceError (`data is not defined`) in the chatbot response handler that masked the real error message when a host returned a non-JSON body.
+* Fix: The Push All button showed "(null)" when a post type had zero matching posts.
+* Fix: The `wp_update_option` MCP tool schema no longer logs a "problematic union type" warning on every `list_tools` call.
+* Fix: The Meow Apps menu icon now shows correctly in both the expanded and collapsed sidebar states.
+* Fix: Hotfix for the MCP endpoint URL being hidden until a bearer token was generated, even though OAuth doesn't need one.
+It now appears as soon as the MCP Server is enabled.
+* Add: Claude Opus 4.8 to the Anthropic model list, with the `latest` tag moved to it.
+* Add: AI Forms multi-upload fields now stack new file selections on top of previous ones, with a staged list and per-file remove buttons.
+* Add: `mwai-bouncing-loader` and `mwai-bouncing-dot` CSS classes to the chatbot loading dots for custom styling.
+* Add: MCP Logs view in Insights with per-tool-call capture, status, duration, and a top tools widget.
+* Add: MCP Connection Test in MCP Server settings that detects host-level WAF blocks (e.g. WP Engine's default) before they surface in claude.ai.
+* Update: Aligned Forms and Playground markdown rendering with the chatbot so single newlines now produce visible line breaks.
+* Update: Extended CORS headers on MCP endpoints with Mcp-Protocol-Version, Mcp-Session-Id, Accept, and Last-Event-ID for browser-context MCP clients.
+* Update: Claude Sonnet 4 and Opus 4 (2025/05/14) marked as deprecated ahead of Anthropic's 2026-06-15 retirement date.
+* Update: The chatbot Functions empty state now tells Free users that function calling is Pro-only.
+* Update: Polished the plugin readme description with cleaner punctuation and brand consistency.

 = 3.5.2 (2026/05/22) =
 * Add: Setup Assistant on the Dashboard that walks through essential configuration with a progress bar and per-step actions.